KentonMewling/PsychBot-A4/README.md

 **A4: transNode function**
-This function takes in the responce the bot will answer with and the users language that was determined from the getLang function and will translate the bot's response to the users language
+This function takes in the responce the bot will answer with and the users language that was determined from the getLang function and will translate the bot's response to the users language.

 <img src="./docs/images/transNode.png" width="500">